mattytrog/ftplus/README.md

-# ftplus
+# FTPlus
-Custom firmware, software and PCBs for the FT757GX family of Yaesu transceivers
+Welcome to the new repo for FTPlus!